aliabdelazim/face-detector/README.md

 ### notes:

-- this solution is a separate DB for each microservice so each microservice is decoupled from the others.
+- this solution uses is a separate DB for each microservice so each microservice is decoupled from the others.
 - this solution uses RabbitMQ as a message broker to decouple the uploader microservice from the extractor microservice.

 ### microservices